PostgresApp/PostgresApp/docs/documentation/migrating-data.md

 1. Stop the old server, then start the new server.
 1. Now restore the SQL dump:<br>
 	`gunzip <postgresapp.sql.gz | psql`
+1. Don't forget in `Server Settings..` to swap which server to start automatically

 ### Migrate data using `pg_dump`